Sabarish-2/codsoft_2/README.md

 # Quick Quality Quote S App
 This app displays random quotes, allowing you to mark your favorites and view them in the favorites section.
-You can also refresh the displayed quote using the refresh button.
+You can also refresh the displayed quote by swiping.

-Note: All styles applied to the quoted text are completely random!
+Note: All styles applied to the quoted text can now be changed!